 This content mentions suicide or suicidal thoughts, eating disorders, substance abuse and addiction (which may include mentions of alcohol or drug use), depression, anxiety and panic attacks.
 Please read with care.
 There are details of where to find help at the bottom of this page.

-Last year we asked our Instagram followers how they recognise when they need more self-care.
-Some people referenced physical symptoms like tension headaches, spots, illness, being run down, fatigue, and others talked about mental symptoms like not being able to concentrate or speak properly, forgetfulness, depression, anxiety and tension.
+Last year, we asked our Instagram followers how they recognise when they need more self-care.
+Some people referenced physical symptoms (like tension headaches, spots, illness, being run down and fatigue) and others talked about mental symptoms (like not being able to concentrate or speak properly, forgetfulness, depression, anxiety and tension).

 A younger me was terrible at self-care